D-Salkovic/Blog-preview-card/README.md

 I would still like to improve on:

--positioning elements
+- positioning elements
--making my code look readable and clean
+- making my code look readable and clean

 ## Author